bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 ### Advanced Feature: Protocol Composability & Cross-Community Collaboration
-The true power of Web3 is composability—the ability for different protocols and assets to interact like Lego blocks to create new, innovative applications.
-The Rafflhub protocol is built with this principle at its core, primarily through the combination of its Token-Gated and External Prize features.
+The true power of Web3 is composability — the ability for different protocols and assets to interact like Lego blocks to create new, innovative applications.
+Rafflhub is built with this principle at its core, primarily through the combination of its Token-Gated and External Prize features.

 The Concept:
 This feature allows projects and DAOs to create highly specific, collaborative events that reward other communities and strengthen ecosystem partnerships.
-You can create a raffle where the prize is from Community A, but the entry ticket is holding a token from Community B.
+You can create a raffle where the prize is from Community A, but only accessible to token holders from Community B.

 How It Works:
 A creator starts a non-prized raffle, which acts as a blank slate for a fair selection process.
 They then use two functions to "plug in" the components:

-setExternalPrize(): The creator assigns a mintable, protocol-native NFT from their own collection as the prize.
+setExternalPrize(): The creator assigns a supply from their mintable, protocol-native NFT collection as prize(s).

 Token-Gated Parameters: The creator sets the participation requirement to be a token or NFT from a completely different, external project.